Watts-College/crj-507-spring-2024/schedule.md

 ## Lab 1 - Introduction to Network Analysis

 In this lab you will provide you the opportunity to start thinking about networks and get your "feet wet" in social network analysis.
-For the first lab, you will construct a network of your own that you will work with it throughout the term.
+For the first lab, you will construct several networks of your own that you will work with it throughout the course.

 <a class="uk-button uk-button-default" onclick="window.open('../labs/lab-01-instructions.html')">LAB 1 Instructions</a>